Advocacy Board: Moot Court and Mock Trial

 Public Interest Law Society (PILS)

-A newly reactivated student organization, the Public Interest Law Society (PILS) is dedicated to maximizing the school’s ability to serve public interests.
+The Public Interest Law Society (PILS) is dedicated to maximizing the school’s ability to serve public interests.
 PILS aims to expose students to the wide breadth of public interest law by engaging in the following: a) working with fellow student organizations to help students explore public interest activities while in law school, b) educating on the ways students can serve the public interest by hosting numerous networking and informational events throughout the year, and c) connecting students to public interest career opportunities that they can utilize beyond graduation.
 As a student organization, PILS engages in some of the most impactful and enjoyable fundraising efforts on campus – most notably, the AJMLS PILS Auction.
-Every year, the proceeds raised by the auction go to the Renata Turner Scholarship which is given to a deserving student who has demonstrated a commitment to public service.
+Every year, the proceeds raised by the auction go to the Renata Turner Scholarship, which is given to a deserving student who has demonstrated a commitment to public service.

 Sports and Entertainment Law Society

-The AJMLS Sports and Entertainment Law Association is a student-run organization that sponsors various sports and entertainment law related events for educational and networking purposes.
-This organization brings in guest lecturers from major sports and entertainment firms to give lunch talks, collaborates with the Atlanta Association of Young Lawyers and the Atlanta Bar Association to organize workshops and outings, and brings in speakers from major sports law institutes.
+The AJMLS Sports and Entertainment Law Association sponsors various sports and entertainment law related events for educational and networking purposes.
+This organization brings in guest lecturers from sports and entertainment firms and institutes to give lunch talks and collaborates with the Atlanta Association of Young Lawyers and the Atlanta Bar Association to organize workshops and other educational and networking events.
 Its primary goal is to assist aspiring sports and entertainment attorneys in making the necessary connections to secure employment in sports and entertainment law.
 Its secondary goal is to educate law students about current trends in the sports and entertainment legal market.

 Student Bar Association (SBA)

 All enrolled students at AJMLS are automatically members of the Student Bar Association, the School’s student government organization.
-Each year, an executive board is created by the student body.
-The primary objective of the SBA officers is to bring student viewpoints into the educational process at AJMLS.
-The SBA works to represent all student points of view to the administration and faculty.
-The SBA’s functions are many and varied, but can be divided into three general categories, academic, service, and social.
-The SBA sponsors speakers and forums to enhance the learning experience, community service projects to increase social consciousness and responsibility and socialevents to help students unwind from the pressures of law school.
+Each year, an executive board is elected by the student body.
+The SBA’s functions are many and varied, but can be divided into three general categories: academic, service, and social.
+The SBA sponsors speakers and forums to enhance the learning experience, community service projects to increase social consciousness and responsibility, and social events to help students unwind from the pressures of law school.